Lila Tretikov: Career

 In 1999, Tretikov began working as a software engineer in California, where she co-authored several software patents and was a specialist in enterprise software.
 Tretikov started her professional career at Sun Microsystems as an engineer at the Sun-Netscape Alliance, where she worked on the Java server.
-She then founded GrokDigital, a technology marketing company, and was later appointed chief information officer and vice president of engineering at SugarCRM Inc. In 2012, she was a Stevie Awards bronze winner in the category for "Female Executive of the YearBusiness Services11 to 2,500 EmployeesComputer Hardware & Software".
+She then founded GrokDigital, a technology marketing company, and was later appointed chief information officer and vice president of engineering at SugarCRM Inc.

+In 2012, Tretikov was a Stevie Awards bronze winner in the category for "Female Executive of the YearBusiness Services11 to 2,500 EmployeesComputer Hardware & Software".
 She has co-authored several patents in intelligent data mapping and dynamic language applications.

-Tretikov was appointed executive director of the Wikimedia Foundation in May 2014 in succession to Sue Gardner and took up the post on June 1, 2014.
+Tretikov was appointed executive director of the Wikimedia Foundation in May 2014 in succession to Sue Gardner, and took up the post on June 1, 2014.
 She had edited Wikipedia only once before her appointment.
 Tretikov resigned from the Wikimedia Foundation as a result of the WMF's controversial Knowledge Engine project and disagreements with the staff, with her last day being March 31, 2016.

-She was succeeded by Katherine Maher in March 2016.
+Tretikov was succeeded by Katherine Maher in March 2016.
 On March 16, 2016, it was announced that Tretikov had been invited by the World Economic Forum to join its Young Global Leaders community.
-Tretikov is also on the boards of OpenEd and Rackspace, and joined the board of directors of Volvo Cars in March 2021.
+Tretikov is on the boards of OpenEd, as well as Rackspace, and also joined the board of directors of Volvo Cars in March 2021.
 She joined Microsoft Corporation in 2018 and was Corporate Vice President & Deputy Chief Technology Officer.
 She then moved on to be Partner, Head of AI Strategy, at New Enterprise Associates, a venture capital company.
 She also joined the Board of Directors of Xylem Inc. In 2025, she joined the board of UBS.